 Why Do We Say the Apostle’s Creed?

-The creeds are not prayers, although they are helpful to include in your daily devotions as a reminder of your beliefs.
 The creeds are a statement you make to other people, both Christians and non-Christians.

 More Posts You Will Love